-Fig. 1.
-Example: QoS routing and partition.

-The optimal solution must be chosen out of all combinations of route and demand allocation, namely it is a combined routing and resource allocation optimization problem.
-In order to associate costs to delays, we employ integer functions, which better fit practical purposes (see [4] and references therein).
-We also focus on additive (e.g., delay) QoS requirements, which are typically harder to solve for than bottleneck (e.g, rate) requirements (see [5] for a more detailed discussion).
+In this paper we investigate a model in which a performancedependent cost is associated with each network link.
+The goal of the QoSR process is to identify a route and a set of local demands on its links as to minimize the overall cost incurred.
+A feasible allocation of demands must satisfy the end-to-end requirement of the application.
+For instance, if the QoS requirement is end-to-end delay then a feasible allocation is a partition of the end-to-end delay over the links of the route.
+The optimal solution must be chosen from all combinations of route and demand allocation, namely it is a combined routing and resource allocation optimization problem.
+We use integer cost functions, which better fit practical purposes (see [15] and references therein).
+We also focus on additive (e.g., delay) QoS requirements, which are typically harder to solve for than bottleneck (e.g, rate) requirements (see [13] for a more detailed discussion).

 This model and related problems were recently addressed by several works.
 Some studies assumed that the route (i.e., unicast path or multicast tree) is given and only the resource allocation part of the problem is solved.
-Heuristics for loss rate guarantees on unicast connections were presented in [6].
-Optimal solutions for convex cost functions were discussed in [7] under the broader scope of a general resource allocation problem.
-An optimal solution for (weakly) convex cost functions and improved results for specific cost functions were presented in [4], [5], and [8].
-Heuristics for the resource allocation problem for multicast connections were given in [9], and the problem was optimally solved in [5].
-A variant of this problem for rate guarantees was studied in [10], and a more efficient solution was given in [11].1 Distributed optimal solutions were presented in [5], and a detailed version for multicast connections was given in [4].
+Heuristics for loss rate guarantees on unicast connections are presented in [14].
+Optimal solutions for convex cost functions, from an operations research point of view, are discussed in [9] under the broader scope of a general resource allocation problem.1 An optimal solution for (weakly) convex cost functions and improved results for specific cost functions are shown in [12], [13], and [15].
+Heuristics for the resource allocation problem for multicast connections are given in [4] and the problem is optimally solved in [13].
+A variant of this problem for rate guarantees is studied in [10] and a more efficient solution is given in [8].2 Distributed optimal solutions are presented in [13], and a detailed version for multicast connections is given in [15].

 The combined problem of partition and routing of QoS requirements was also addressed.
-Optimal multicast tree construction is a very complex problem even in simpler frameworks (e.g., constrained Steiner tree [12]), thus the combined route selection and resource allocation problem was solved only for unicast connections.
-Optimal solutions were presented in [13] for rate demands and rate-based delay requirements, and in [8] for general (integer) delay requirements with convex cost functions.
+Optimal multicast tree construction is a very complex problem even in simpler frameworks (e.g., constrained Steiner tree [11]), thus the combined route selection and resource allocation problem was solved only for unicast connections.
+Optimal solutions were presented in [6] for rate demands and rate-based delay requirements, and in [12] for general (integer) delay requirements with convex cost functions.

-Although these problems have been proven to be intractable, efficient ε -approximations may be derived.
+Although these problems have been proved to be intractable, efficient ε -approximations may be derived.
 The approximate solutions are ε -optimal in the sense that their cost is within a factor of $1 + \varepsilon$ of the optimal cost.
 The running time is polynomial in $1/\varepsilon$, that is, there is a tradeoff between the accuracy of the solution and the computational effort needed to find it.
-An approximation scheme for the combined routing and resource allocation problem was introduced in [8].
+An approximation scheme for the combined routing and resource allocation problem was introduced in [12].
 That approximation scheme required several limiting assumptions, including convexity of the cost functions.
-A fully polynomial approximation scheme (FPAS) for general (integer) costs was recently obtained by [14].
+A Fully Polynomial Approximation Scheme (FPAS) for general (integer) costs was recently obtained by [3].